roa-tx/mongodb-atlas-migration/README.md

 ## Terraform (TF) Module.
 Terraform module for the deployment of:
 1. MongoDB Atlas Project.
 2. MongoDB Atlas Project Maintenance Window.
-3. Admin/Master/Super Credentials & AWS Secret Manager's Secret and Secret Version for credential storage.
+3. Admin Credentials, and AWS Secret Manager's Secret and Secret Version for credential storage.
-4. MongoDB Atlas Database Admin/Master/Super User  (Credential in (3) above is assigned to the database user).
+4. MongoDB Atlas Admin Database User (Credential in (3) above is assigned to the database user).
 5. MongoDB Atlas Clusters.